skioo/django-payment/README.md

 ## Usage
 To use django-payments in your existing django project:

-Add payment to your `INSTALLED_APPS`:
+Add payment and import_export to your `INSTALLED_APPS`:

     INSTALLED_APPS = (
         ...
-        'payment.apps.PaymentConfig,
+        'payment.apps.PaymentConfig',
+        'import_export',
         ...
     )